Gain the knowledge to protect your business with small business insurance

 This covers a broad range of risks involving people and entities.
 These include personal injury if customers are injured on your property or from using your products.
 Other areas include advertising liability and damage to (or loss of use) of the property of others.
 Technically, broadform liability is public liability insurance that includes product liability.
 Have you thought about the risks that arise from interacting with your customers and other businesses?

 Professional indemnity insurance

-This business insurance covers people who provide advice in a professional capacity, such as lawyers, accountants, bookkeepers, architects, engineers and marketing consultants.
+This small business insurance covers people who provide advice in a professional capacity, such as lawyers, accountants, bookkeepers, architects, engineers and marketing consultants.
 Professionals such as these can be at risk is a client believes the advice given was not correct and caused harm.
 If you offer professional services, professional indemnity is one of the insurance products to consider.